jaxxstorm/leebriggs.co.uk/_posts/2022-09-05-authenticating-to-aws-the-right-way.md

 ## Authenticate to AWS as a Human User

 As a human user, the temptation is there to generate AWS keys via the IAM user interface.
 That's wrong.
-You should be using [AWS IAM Identity Center](https://aws.amazon.com/iam/identity-center/) aka (the artist formerly known as AWS SSO).
+You should be using [AWS IAM Identity Center](https://aws.amazon.com/iam/identity-center/) aka the artist formerly known as AWS SSO.

 AWS SSO allows you to either use AWS as an identity provider, or hook in your own identity provider like [Okta](https://www.okta.com/), [Auth0](https://auth0.com/) or even [Google](https://support.google.com/a/answer/60224).
 Any service that provides services as an [Identity Provider](https://en.wikipedia.org/wiki/Identity_provider) (or IdP) can be hooked into AWS IAM Identity Center.